JHenzi/OrcaRewardDashboard/README.md

 - `FLASK_DEBUG`: Enable Flask debug mode (default: True)
 - `FETCH_INTERVAL_SECONDS`: Background fetch interval in seconds (default: 7200 = 2 hours)
 - `LAST_KNOWN_SIGNATURE`: Starting signature for backfill operations (this is the transaction ID from SolScan that you want to fetch since, i.e. the transaction you deposited your liquidity... this may eat into your API calls for the month - adjust fetch interval accordingly)

+## Project Layout

+A brief overview of the project structure:

+- `app.py`: The main Flask web application.
+Handles HTTP requests, interacts with the `rewards.db` database, and renders HTML templates.
+This is the core controller for the rewards tracking dashboard.
+- `sol_price_fetcher.py`: A script responsible for fetching SOL price data from the LiveCoinWatch API, storing it in `sol_prices.db`, and running the machine learning models for price prediction and bandit actions.
+It can be run independently or is triggered by `app.py`.
+- `requirements.txt`: Lists the Python dependencies for the project.
+- `.env.example`: A template for the environment variables file (`.env`).
+You need to copy this to `.env` and fill in your API keys and other configurations.
+- `templates/`: Contains the HTML templates used by Flask to render the web pages (e.g., `index.html`, `sol_tracker.html`).
+- `rewards.db`: (Created at runtime) SQLite database for storing Solana reward transaction data.
+- `sol_prices.db`: (Created at runtime) SQLite database for storing SOL price history, predictions, and bandit logs.
+- `sol_model.pkl`, `sol_metric.pkl`, `sol_horizon_model.pkl`: (Created at runtime) Saved machine learning models and metrics.
+- `bandit_state.json`: (Created at runtime) Stores the state of the bandit portfolio simulation.

 ## Usage